TobikoData/sqlmesh/docs/api/notebook.md

         [--skip-backfill] [--forward-only] [--no-prompts] [--auto-apply]
         [environment]

-Goes through a set of prompts to both establish a plan and apply it
+Iterates through a set of prompts to both establish a plan and apply it.

 positional arguments:
-  environment           The environment to run the plan against
+  environment           The environment to run the plan against.

 options:
   --start START, -s START
                         Start date to backfill.
   --end END, -e END     End date to backfill.
   --from FROM_, -f FROM_
-                        The environment to base the plan on instead of local files.
+                        The environment to base the plan on rather than local files.
   --skip-tests, -t      Skip the unit tests defined for the model.
   --restate-model <[RESTATE_MODEL ...]>, -r <[RESTATE_MODEL ...]>
                         Restate data for specified models (and models downstream from the one specified).
-For production environment all related model versions will have their intervals wiped but only the current versions will be backfilled.
-For development enviornment only the
+For production environment, all related model versions will have their intervals wiped, but only the current versions will be backfilled.
+For development environment, only the
                         current model versions will be affected.
   --no-gaps, -g         Ensure that new snapshots have no data gaps when
                         comparing to existing snapshots for matching models in